What you should know about repiping

 History has it that more leakages will be experienced in subsequent months after a galvanized or copper pipe begins failing and leaking.
 Detecting every leakage will prove to be expensive, even more expensive than repiping and has greater chance of causing more damage to your facilities.
 A repipe efficiently solves your piping issues.

 Are repipes costly?

 No. Our crew here at TRUST ROOTER are specialists in repiping homes.
 They are trained to carry out the job within 2 – 5 days.
-As we specialize in piping, our pricing is exact, fair and reasonable.
-A FREE estimate will be given in your home and every step of the process will be explained.
+As we specialize in piping, our pricing is exact, fair, and reasonable.
+An estimate will be given in your home and every step of the process will be explained.

 Do we have to relocate during a repipe?

 You only have to relocate if you choose to.
 This is a construction process involving a lot of activities.
 It is worth noting that activities will not take place in every room at the same time, so you can choose to stay back, do some errands or go out on visiting.
 We can assure you of available water in one of your bathrooms after the first day for overnight use.

 What is the duration of a repiping process?

 A typical repipe is separated into three parts.
 Depending on the size of your home, a typical repiping takes 2-5 days.
 After we receive a permit from the city, the second part involves the inspection from the city and the final part involves patching all holes made during the piping installation.
 More details will be provided by our estimators.